Short acting morphine (immediate or normal release)

 Morphine may increase the risk of constipation and you may have been prescribed a laxative to take regularly.
 Maintaining a good fluid intake, being active and having fibre in your diet will also help.

-Some mild drowsiness is common and will usually resolve over a few days whilst your body is getting used to the new medication, or after a change to a higher dose.
+Feeling more sleepy than usual is common in the first few days of taking short-acting morphine or after an increase in the dose taken.
+This will usually resolve over a few days whilst your body is getting used to the new medication or higher dose.
 Please avoid driving and operating heavy machinery if you are affected.
-If the drowsiness stops you from reading a newspaper, following the plot of a television programme or does not improve after a few days, please seek medical advice promptly.
-It may be best to avoid alcohol whilst taking morphine as you're more likely to get side effects, such as feeling sleepy.
+If this sleepy feeling does not improve after a few days, or it stops you being able to read a newspaper or follow the plot of a television programme, then please seek medical advice promptly.
+It may be best to avoid alcohol whilst taking morphine as you are more likely to get side effects such as feeling sleepy.

-These medications can be dangerous if they are taken by those they are not prescribed for.
+These medications can be dangerous if they are taken by those for whom they are not prescribed.
 Please keep them out of the reach of children or anyone else who might take them inadvertently.
 If this happens seek medical advice immediately.
 They should be stored in the original container to protect from light and below 25°C.

 Common questions asked about morphine